Stop the so-called "Food Security and Farm Protection Act," U.S. Senate Bill 1326!

 The U.S. is quickly becoming an agricultural colony of foreign countries.
-China owns Smithfield, the largest pork producer; Brazilian JBS is the biggest beef company; and U.S. corn farmers are the main market for Chinese pesticide company Syngenta and German BASF and Bayer, once part of the Nazi I.G.
-Farben conglomerate.
+China owns Smithfield, the largest U.S. pork producer; Brazilian JBS is the biggest U.S. beef company; and U.S. corn farmers are the main market for the pesticide companies Syngenta (ChemChina), and BASF and Bayer (German corporations that were part of the Nazi I.G.
+Farben conglomerate).

 What if China doesn't want to comply with bans on caging pregnant and nursing sows to sell its pork?
 What if Brazil doesn't like Environmental Protection Agency rules on water pollution from its factory farm feedlots?
 What if Chinese and German pesticide companies get caught giving people cancer or killing "off target" crops that aren't genetically engineered to withstand the toxic herbicides that drift from fields sprayed with their poisons?

-These foreign companies go to Congress and demand relief in the Farm Bill!
-Incredibly, our members of Congress comply, writing in special provisions to exempt bad actors from rules the states and the courts are trying to enforce.
+These foreign companies go to the U.S. Congress to demand relief!
+Incredibly, our members of Congress comply, crafting special provisions to exempt bad actors from rules the states and the courts are trying to enforce.

 In 2018, California voters passed Proposition 12, a ballot initiative to raise the animal welfare standards of food sold in their state.
 They banned pork from factory farms where pregnant and nursing sows are contained in cages so small that they can't even move enough to turn around.

 Sec.
-12007 says that farmers, including those controlled by China's Smithfield, can raise their pigs however they like and have a right to sell their pork wherever they want no matter what state or local laws say.
-This is an incredibly dangerous provision.
-Pork farmers working for Smithfield don't get to decide how to raise their pigs, China does.
+12007 said that farmers, including those controlled by China's Smithfield, could raise their pigs however they like and have the right to sell their pork wherever they want no matter what state or local laws say.
+This was an incredibly dangerous provision, because pork farmers working for Smithfield don't get to decide how to raise their pigs, China does!

+China wants to raise pork in the U.S. the same way it does at home.
 From 2018 to 2019, African Swine Fever put most Chinese pork farmers out of business.
 This gave the country the opportunity to rebuild pork production at a hyper-industrial scale.
 Prior to 1995, almost all Chinese pork came from small-scale family farms.
 Less than 15 years later, commercial operations producing 50 to 1,000 pigs exceeded small farms.
 As of 2021, small farms were down to 20 percent of pork production, with 40 percent in operations with up to 1,000 sows and the other 40 percent in mega-operations with more than 1,000 sows.
-By 2025, 65 percent is projected to come from the mega-operations, 30 percent from commercial operations and just 5 percent from small farms.
-What's being built in China today is "hog hotels."
+As of 2025, 65 percent of pork is estimated to come from mega-operations, 30 percent from commercial operations and just 5 percent from small farms.
+What are being built in China today are "hog hotels."
 A single operation can have 21 buildings, six stories high with 660 sows each.
 One company is producing 30 million hogs a year this way, equal to 21 percent of U.S. pork production in 2020.

 U.S. regulators should have never allowed Germany to take over the U.S. pesticide market or China to take over U.S. pork production, but the least we can do is to maintain the fundamental rights of people living in a so-called democracy to access the courts for redress of wrongs and to pass laws at the state and local level to regulate how these foreign corporations are going to operate on our soil.